Find out how your VAT invoices are affected by the reverse charge if you're a wholesale electronic communications supplier in the UK.

 - the customer must account for the VAT

-If the computer system you use for producing VAT invoices can’t show the amount due under the reverse charge, you should read section 7.5.1 of VAT Notice 735.
+If the computer system you use for producing VAT invoices cannot show the amount due under the reverse charge, check section 7.6.1 of The VAT domestic reverse charge procedure (Notice 735).

 Your provision of a telephonic service is a continuous supply of services.
-The tax points you will have to use are the earlier of:
+The tax points you must use are the earlier of:

 - the issue of a VAT invoice